 – 1% cash back on all other eligible purchases

-As far as the gas rewards go, you can earn 5% cash back on your first $6,000 in fuel purchases at Sam’s Club, Walmart fuel stations, and at any other gas stations in the U.S. or Puerto Rico during each calendar year.
+As far as the cash back rewards go, you can earn 5% cash back on your first $6,000 in fuel purchases at Sam’s Club locations, Walmart fuel stations, and at any other gas stations in the U.S. or Puerto Rico during each calendar year.

 Note that certain warehouse clubs and supercenters aren’t eligible, but my guess is you’ll be buying gas at Sam’s Club or Walmart if you have this credit card.